devottys/devottys-www/about.md

 :::::: {.screentext #mission}

-## Quality Terminal Software
+## Qualitty Software

 Our software fits within a terminal window, but that is only a constraint, not a limitation.
 There are technical, logistical, psychological, and even emotional advantages to using the terminal.
-In skilled hands, a well-designed terminal program is a tremendous asset, making it easy to do quality work.
+In skilled hands, a well-designed terminal program is a tremendous asset, making it easier to do excellent work.

 - Where others become heavy, we stay light.
 - Where others monetize distraction, we work hard to minimize it.